 Streamlined Registration Workflow

 The process of submitting a registration will be easier than ever with our upcoming redesigned workflow.
 Our team is working to provide you with an intuitive registration process from start to finish through a simplified interface and guided workflow.
-Not only will this streamline the registration process for users, this updated process will also ensure each registration is optimized for discoverability through strategic fields, improving both the efficiency and quality of the registration process.
-We anticipate the release of the enhanced workflow by the end of 2019.
+Not only will this streamline the registration process for users, this updated process ensures each registration is optimized for discoverability through strategic fields, improving both the efficiency and quality of the registration process.

 Once the aforementioned submission and search optimization enhancements are finalized, the new OSF Registries interface will serve as the foundation for current and future branded registries—a service for groups who wish to manage registrations and affiliated material according to their needs.